 COUNTRY PRODUCT SUPPLIERS IN TIERS 1 & 2

-Italy 87%
+Italy 83%

+Portugal 4%

-Portugal 3%
+Spain 3%

-Hungary 2%

-Spain 2%
+Romania 2%

 India 1%

-Romania 1%

 Bulgaria 1%

 China 1%

-Table 1: Distribution of Product Suppliers (as of December 2021)
+Table 1: Distribution of Product Suppliers (as of December 2022)

-The remaining 1% of 2021 production is split between Albania, Poland, Ukraine, Macedonia in Tier 1; and Turkey, France, South Korea, UK, Peru and Japan in Tier 2.
+The remaining 5% of 2022 production is split between Albania, Hungary, Poland, Serbia in Tier 1; and Turkey, France, South Korea, UK, USA, Peru and Japan in Tier 2, that count for less than 1% each.

 Our supply chain can be divided into two areas:

-1. Production of items we sell such as clothing, shoes or bags - "Product Supply Chain" / "Product Suppliers"

-2. Not-for-resale items such as furniture or packaging and contractors such as transport, cleaning or security "Procurement Supply Chain" / "Procurement Suppliers"
+- 1. Production of items we sell such as clothing, shoes or bags "Product Supply Chain" / "Product Suppliers" - 2.
+Not-for-resale items such as furniture or packaging and contractors such as transport, cleaning or security "Procurement Supply Chain" / "Procurement Suppliers"